This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 - An abnormal condition of the body, characterized by undue rise in temperature, quickening of the pulse, and disturbance of various body functions.

 - Being outside too long on a hot day

 - A virus or infection in one’s body

 The average person has a normal body temperature of 98.6 degrees, with a varying range of 97.5 to 99.5.
 It should be mentioned that a specific threshold has been set by the American Academy of Pediatrics in regards to the exact number that constitutes a fever in an infant.
 That magic number that causes concern, or allows parents to fend off nerves, is 100.4 degrees Fahrenheit.
 For infants who are 3 months or younger, who have a rectal temperature of 100.4 or above, it is recommended that you immediately call your doctor or head to the nearest emergency room.
 Temperatures above 100.4 in a tiny baby could be an indication of a potentially life-threatening infection.

-Wondering what is happening inside your baby when he or she develops a fever?
+Wondering what to do when baby has a fever or what is happening inside your baby when he or she develops a high temperature?
 In the center of your brain lies the hypothalamus.
 This part of the brain serves as the thermostat for your body, the thing that decides whether to turn the heat or air conditioning on.
 Your hypothalamus knows what temperature your body should be, and sends messages to the rest of your body in order to maintain your idea temperature.
 Hence, a fever develops.

 POSSIBLE SIDE EFFECTS OF FEVERS

 Fevers do not act alone.
 In fact, they bring many unpleasant symptoms with them.
 Common side effects that are associated with fevers include: